Overview

 Security

-During late 2013 and 2014, the terrorist organisation Da'esh seized territory in west and northwest Iraq, including the city of Mosul.
-Da'esh systematically persecuted ethnic and religious minorities, and committed abuses against vulnerable groups including women and children.
+During late 2013 and 2014, the terrorist organisation Islamic State in Iraq and the Levant (Da'esh) seized territory in west and northwest Iraq, including the city of Mosul.
+Da'esh systematically persecuted ethnic and religious minorities, and committed atrocities against vulnerable groups including women, children and members of the Yazidi ethnic group.
 On 9 December 2017, then-Prime Minister Haider al-Abadi announced the defeat of Da'esh in Iraq.

-Despite the territorial defeat of Da'esh in Iraq and Syria (announced by the Syrian Democratic Forces in March 2019), Da’esh remains a very real threat to the region.
-At the request of the Government of Iraq, the Global Coalition to Defeat Da’esh continues to support the Iraqi Security Forces to combat the threat posed by remnants of Da'esh.
+Despite the territorial defeat of Da'esh in Iraq and Syria (announced by the Syrian Democratic Forces in March 2019), Da’esh remains a threat to the region.
+At the request of the Government of Iraq, the Global Coalition to Defeat Da’esh supported the Iraqi Security Forces in combatting the threat posed by remnants of Da'esh.
+The Global Coalition’s military mission against ISIS in Iraq ended in 2025.
+Its mission in Syria, which is led from Iraqi Kurdistan in Erbil, will end in September 2026.
 See 'Australian Assistance' below for more information on Australia's contribution to the Coalition.

 The Australian Government advises Australians not to travel to Iraq.
 Due to the security situation, consular assistance is extremely limited within Iraq.
 See travel advice for Iraq.